Intrinsic Dimension Estimation Using Wasserstein Distances: Preliminaries

-\end{proposition} The full proof is in \Cref{app:miscellany} and applies symmetrization and chaining, with an upper bound of \Cref{cor:mfldholderentropy}.
+\end{proposition} The full proof is in Appendix \ref{app:miscellany} and applies symmetrization and chaining, with an upper bound of Corollary \ref{cor:mfldHolderentropy}.
 We note, as before, that a similar asymptotic rate is obtained by \cite{weed2019sharp} in a slightly different setting.

-We noted above \Cref{eq:dimensionestim} that we required two facts to make our intuition precise.
-We have just shown that the first, comparable lower bounds on the Wasserstein distance hold.
-We turn now to the second: concentration.
-To make this rigorous, we need one last technical concept: the $T_2$-inequality. \begin{definition} Let $\mu$ be a measure on a metric space $(T, d)$.
+We noted above \eqref{eq:dimensionestim} that we required two facts to make our intuition precise.
+We have just shown that the first holds; we turn now to the second: concentration.
+To make this rigorous, we need one last technical concept: the $T_2$-inequality. \begin{definition} Let $\mu$ be a measure on a metric space $(M, d)$.
 We say that $\mu$ satisfies a $T_2$-inequality with constant $c_2$ if for all measures $\nu \ll \mu$, we have

-\end{definition} The reason that the $T_2$ inequality is useful for us is that \cite{bobkov1999} tell us that such an inequality implies, and is, by \cite{gozlan2009characterization}, equivalent to Lipschitz concentration.
+where $D(\nu || \mu) =\ee_\mu \left[\log \frac{d \nu}{d \mu}\right]$ is the well-known KL-divergence. \end{definition} The reason that the $T_2$ inequality is useful for us is that \cite{bobkov1999} tell us that such an inequality implies, and is, by \cite{gozlan2009characterization}, equivalent to Lipschitz concentration.
 We note further that $W_1(P_n, P_n')$ is a Lipschitz function of the dataset and thus concentrates about its mean.
+The constant in the $T_2$ inequality depends on the measure $\mu$ and upper bounds for specific classes of measures are both well-known and remain an active area of research; for a more complete survey, see \cite{Bakry2014}.
+We have the following bound: \begin{proposition} Let $\pp$ be a probability measure on $\rr^D$ that has density with respect to the (normalized) volume measure of $M$, lower bounded by $w$ and upper bounded by $W$, where $M$ is a $d$-dimensional manifold with reach $\tau > 0$ and $\diam M = \Delta$.
+Then we have: